Auroville - A to Z

 A steadily expanding network of cycle paths exists in Auroville, mostly running through shaded areas beside the roads, which cyclists are advised to use whenever possible.
 A map showing their approximate routes is available from the Visitors Centre Information Desk.

-There are a number of small dairies supplying milk in the township, though many Aurovilians also buy milk from the villages.
+There are a number of small dairies supplying milk in the township, though many Aurovilians also buy milk from the villages or packaged milk from shops.

 See “Entertainment” and “Classes”.